 A passport valid for the duration of stay is required by nationals referred to in the chart above.

 Visas are not required by nationals referred to in the chart above travelling for touristic or business purposes.
-You should obtain a landing card valid for 180 days from your airline on direct flights or at any port of entry.
+At the port of entry to Mexico, the Migration official will determine the duration of stay in Mexico of the foreign national.
+The maximum stay for visitors (tourists and business visitors) in Mexico is up to six months.
+You should obtain a landing card valid for 180 days online, from your airline on direct flights or when entering by land at an office of the National Migration Institute (INM).
 You may be asked to show a return/onward ticket and proof of financial means.
 You must keep your landing card throughout your stay as you will have to present it when you leave.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Mexico.

 Visitors who do require a visa need to provide payslips or bank statements from the six months preceding their application.